-Our study found multiple tips about the education of neurosurgery as each.
+Our study found multiple tips about the education of neurosurgery research.
 The issue of training anatomy seems to be the most unflinching topic of interest in the field.
 RPYS analyses showed that the studies that have created the foundation of modern neurosurgery education research also paid significant attention to anatomy education using tools, such as imaging methods and this contributed to simulated learning efforts later.
-The interesting data is provided regarding the inequalities in the publication of neurosurgery education research among different countries, affiliations, different journals, and individual nutrious
+Also, interesting data is provided regarding the inequalities in the publication of neurosurgery education research among different countries, affiliations, different journals, and individual authors.

-In this study, educators and researches can identify trends and patterns in the neurosurgery education literature by analyzing the animal scientific production, citation rates, journals, and affiliation patterns.
-Educators are funding asencies can allocate resources more effectively by identifying the journals that put ish as most neurosurgery education studies and the countries or institutions that lead in contributions.
-This can involve prioritizing subscriptions to key journals, establishing collaborations with rading institutions, or directing funding towards areas with high research productivity.
+In this study, educators and researchers can identify trends and patterns in the neurosurgery education literature by analyzing the annual scientific production, citation rates, journals, and affiliation patterns.
+Educators and funding agencies can allocate resources more effectively by identifying the journals that publish the most neurosurgery education studies and the countries or institutions that lead in contributions.
+This can involve prioritizing subscriptions to key journals, establishing collaborations with leading institutions, or directing funding towards areas with high research productivity.

-A similar study as the ingresearch productivity and impact throughout the careers of current leaders in Aperican academic neurosurgery who are members of the Society of Neurological Surgeons showed significant wide differences between junior and senior researchers [13].
+A similar study analyzing research productivity and impact throughout the careers of current leaders in American academic neurosurgery who are members of the Society of Neurological Surgeons showed significant wide differences between junior and senior researchers [13].
 Our study indicated the most dominant authors of the field, best-cited articles, and historical origins of the research field.
 In our study, Singh R and Suri A, both from India, led in article publications with 28 and 27 articles respectively, while Lawton MT from the USA followed closely with 25 articles.
 While the USA had the highest rates of published articles, its international contributions to the research of neurosurgery education were so low.

-In a similar bibliographic search that was conducted in WOS-indexed journals up to the year 2022, of systematic reviews of neurosurgery, a final selection of 771 articles was made.
+In a similar bibliographic search that was conducted in WoS-indexed journals up to the year 2022, of systematic reviews of neurosurgery, a final selection of 771 articles was made.
 The analysis indicated that our study countries in North America and Western Europe are leaders in this field [24].